Amcache: the complete Windows .hve forensics reference

 • Files outside the paths it scans.

-• Files that came and went between appraiser runs.
+• Files that came and went between appraiser runs (transient drops).

-• Files on a host where the appraiser has been disabled (some hardened endpoints).
+• Files on hardened hosts where the appraiser is disabled.

 • On older Windows builds, files outside the legacy Programs / File scope.

-Absence from Amcache is not evidence that a binary was never present.
-It is evidence only that the appraiser did not see it.
+Absence from Amcache is not evidence the binary was never present.
+It is evidence the appraiser did not see it.

 The hive lives on disk in a known location.
-An attacker with admin privileges can modify it, delete it, or — more subtly — modify the appraiser's schedule so it stops recording.
-None of this is common in commodity intrusions (the value of cleaning Amcache is rarely worth the noise it generates) but it is possible, and you should treat Amcache as one signal among many, not as ground truth.
+Admin can edit it, delete it, or stop the appraiser's schedule.
+Uncommon in commodity intrusions (the noise rarely beats the value) but possible.
+Treat Amcache as one signal among many, not as ground truth.
+See Can Amcache be cleared?.

 Using Amcache in an investigation#

-1. Collect.
-Grab Amcache.hve + Amcache.hve.LOG1 + Amcache.hve.LOG2.
-KAPE's Amcache target does this in one command; Velociraptor's Windows.Forensics.Amcache artifact does it remotely.
+1. Collect: Amcache.hve + Amcache.hve.LOG1 + Amcache.hve.LOG2.
+KAPE's Amcache target does this in one command.
+Velociraptor's Windows.Forensics.Amcache does it remotely.

-2. Parse.
-Run AmcacheParser with --mp to recover orphaned entries.
-You will get a CSV per category.
+2. Parse: AmcacheParser with --mp to recover orphaned entries.

-3. Triage filter.
-Apply the "unsigned PE in user-writable path" filter to *_UnassociatedFileEntries.csv.
-This produces a manageable list — typically tens of rows on a typical infected host.
+3. Triage filter: unsigned PE in user-writable path against *_UnassociatedFileEntries.csv.
+Typically tens of rows on an infected host.

 Tool Best for

-Eric Zimmerman's AmcacheParser Production DFIR on a Windows analyst workstation.
+Eric Zimmerman's AmcacheParser Production DFIR on a Windows workstation.
 The canonical implementation.

-Browser-based parser (this site) Triage, education, non-Windows analysts, locked-down hosts.
-Runs in WebAssembly, file never leaves the browser.
+Browser parser Triage, education, non-Windows analysts, locked-down hosts.
+WebAssembly, no upload.

 RegRipper amcache plugin Quick interactive analysis as part of a broader RegRipper sweep.

-Volatility plugins Pulling the hive out of a memory image, then handing to AmcacheParser.
+Volatility plugins Pulling the hive from a memory image, then handing to AmcacheParser.

 How big is Amcache.hve typically?#

-The hive is not bounded by time but by Windows's own retention behaviour.
-On a long-lived workstation you can see inventory entries months or years old, especially for Inventory* records where the binary is still present on disk.
-Once a binary is removed and the appraiser has had several passes to notice, the corresponding entry typically (but not always) ages out.
+Months to years on long-running workstations.
+The hive does not actively purge entries while the binary is still recognisable.
+Once a binary is removed and the appraiser has had several passes to notice, the entry typically ages out (but not always).

 Does Amcache record DLLs?#